 ixgbe SFP handling can be more robust

-Updated by Dale Ghent over 4 years ago
+Updated by Dale Ghent about 5 years ago

 - Assignee set to Dale Ghent

 - Subject changed from ixgbe sfp to ixgbe SFP handling can be more robust

 - Category set to driver - device drivers

 A feature of Intel 82599 and X550/X552 adapters is they require the use of replaceable SFP or QSFP modules, in the form of single- or dual-speed (10Gb, 1Gb) optical modules or DA (Direct Attached) twinax-based modules.

 When events related to the status of these modules occur, these adapters emit a interrupt.
 Insertion or removal of a module is one such example.
 When these interrupts occur, the driver currently addresses them in a very basic way, leaving the PHY potentially misconfigured if the SFP type changed (eg, removing a optical multispeed module and replacing it with a twinax one.)
 There are additional gaps in tracking SFP disposition, such as if a SFP is added or changed at some point between driver attach and the starting of the interface.

 Therefore, the ixgbe driver needs to be improved in the following ways: